Immigration

 Isolation cell

 “The cell does not meet international human rights standards.
-We have explained it to the director, and he says there is a suicide protocol, but basically it is a camera that watches you 24 hours: maybe you won't commit suicide, but you can go crazy”, explains Marta Vallverdú from Irídia.
+We have explained it to the director, and he says there is a suicide protocol, but basically it is a camera that watches you 24 hours: maybe you won't commit suicide, but you can go crazy”, explains Marta Vallverdú of Irídia.
 During the pandemic, the cells were used to isolate covid-positive inmates for weeks.

 The testimonies